fsantanna/pingus/ceu/README.md

 In C++, the class `ArmageddonButton` [[![X]][cpp_armageddon]] implements methods for rendering the button and handling mouse and timer events.
-Here, we focus on the double click detection, hiding unrelated parts with `<...>`:
+In the code that follows, we focus on the double click detection, hiding unrelated parts with `<...>`:

 @CODE_LINES[[language=CPP,
 ArmageddonButton::ArmageddonButton(<...>):